 From the title, you might have already understood that our focus in this article will be to see if White Quartz and White Marble can be used as window sills.
 However, before we get to that aspect, let us get to know more about the materials in question.

 What there is To Know about White Quartz and White Mable?

-White marble on the other hand is particularly known for several reasons, the most peculiar being that is has been used by several of the World’s greatest artists and architects in the world for their famous works, and also because it’s unique classy and elegant look stands out.
+White marble on the other hand is particularly known for several reasons, the most peculiar being that it has been used by several of the World’s greatest artists and architects in the world for their famous works, and also because it’s unique classy and elegant look stands out.
 Another point concerning white marble is that it is unique.
-The natural earth processes involved to create these stones are particular in the sense that each stone differ in either veining, hues, shadows and all the like.
+The natural earth processes involved to create these stones are particular in the sense that each stone differs in either veining, hues, shadows, and all the like.